 Simple English definitions for legal terms

-Read a random definition: organizational strike
+Read a random definition: farthing of land

 The doctrine of equivalents is a legal rule that allows a patent holder to claim infringement even if every element of their invention is not exactly the same in the allegedly infringing product.
 This is to prevent someone from copying a patented invention by making only minor changes while keeping the same function.
 To determine if something is equivalent, each element of the patent claim must be analyzed to see if it has an identical or equivalent element in the accused product.
 The substitute element must match the function, way, and result of the claimed element.
 The evaluation is done at the time of infringement, not when the patent was issued.